atomashpolskiy/bt/extension-protocol/index.md

 ```

 Now it's time to make use of the new message and create a messaging agent that will consume and produce messages of this particular type.

-The interesting thing here is that messaging agents do not need to have any specific Java type.
-Any object can act as a message consumer/producer.
-The rules are as follows:

-* To act as a message consumer (i.e. to receive messages) the object may declare any number of methods, annotated with `@Consumes`, that have the following signature: `<T extends Message> (T message, MessageContext context):V`.
-`T` can be any message type (using generic `Message` type is also allowed and lets you create "generic" consumers that receive all kinds of messages).

-* To act as a message producer (i.e. to send messages) the object may declare any number of methods, annotated with `@Produces`, that have the following signature:  `(Consumer<Message> messageConsumer, MessageContext context):V`.

-There is no restriction on the number of methods - only names have to be different - so a single object may be responsible for consuming and producing messages of several different types.

 ```java
 package yourip;